β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 π£ Klarna

-β οΈ Klarna works differently from other card schemes.
+β οΈ Klarna works differently from card schemes.
 Read this section carefully - the dispute flow has two distinct stages, and missing the first one means you lose the ability to defend at all.

 How the Klarna Dispute Flow Works